Smart Contracts

 Key Functions

-LoopReputation.approve(votingEngine, stakeAmount)thenRoundVotingEngine.commitVote(contentId, roundContext, targetRound, drandChainHash, commitHash, ciphertext, stakeAmount, frontend)— Default robust BTS flow.
+LoopReputation.approve(votingEngine, stakeAmount)thenRoundVotingEngine.commitVote(contentId, roundContext, targetRound, drandChainHash, commitHash, ciphertext, stakeAmount, frontend)— Default private rating flow.
 Locks LREP and records the tlock-encrypted up/down signal plus expected up-vote percentage.
 The report is hidden until the epoch ends.
-The redeployed contract rejects malformed or non-armored ciphertexts, binds the canonical round reference score into the round context, and binds the reveal-target metadata on-chain.commitVote(...)— Lower-level integration path for bots, tests, and direct contract callers that build the approve-plus-commit flow directly.- VoteCommitted event: emits the commit hash,
+The redeployed contract rejects malformed or non-armored ciphertexts, binds the canonical internal rating prior into the round context, and binds the reveal-target metadata on-chain.
+The prior is not a user-facing vote target; raters submit an absolute thumbs-up/down signal and a separate crowd forecast.commitVote(...)— Lower-level integration path for agents, tests, and direct contract callers that build the approve-plus-commit flow directly.- VoteCommitted event: emits the commit hash,

 ProtocolConfig

-setConfig(epochDuration, maxDuration, minVoters, maxVoters)— Update round parameters for future questions that use the default config.setRoundConfigBounds(...)andvalidateRoundConfig(...)— Define and enforce the allowed creator-selected range for blind phase, max duration, settlement voters, and voter cap.setRevealGracePeriod(seconds)— Update the grace period used for future round snapshots.setRewardDistributor(...),setFrontendRegistry(...),setCategoryRegistry(...),setVoterIdNFT(...),setParticipationPool(...), andsetTreasury(...)— Maintain the engine's governance-controlled address book.setRaterRegistry(...)andsetRaterDeclarationRegistry(...)— Configure the optional human credential/cluster registry and the AI declaration registry used for rater-weight treatment.
-Setting the declaration registry to zero disables declaration weighting.
+setConfig(epochDuration, maxDuration, minVoters, maxVoters)— Update round parameters for future questions that use the default config.setRoundConfigBounds(...)andvalidateRoundConfig(...)— Define and enforce the allowed creator-selected range for blind phase, max duration, settlement voters, and voter cap.setRevealGracePeriod(seconds)— Update the grace period used for future round snapshots.setRewardDistributor(...),setFrontendRegistry(...),setCategoryRegistry(...),setRaterRegistry(...), andsetTreasury(...)— Maintain the engine's governance-controlled address book, including the rater identity registry used by delegation and launch-anchor policy.

 RoundRewardDistributor